Ams1078/northstar-analytics-platform/README.md

 NorthStar simulates a national apartment company operating across multiple regions, markets, properties, marketing vendors, and leasing teams.
 The business behaves like a real organization, generating operational activity that feeds the rest of the platform.

 The simulation is not random.
 Properties carry fixed performance tiers that shape their conversion rates.
 Markets move through seasonal leasing cycles and migration patterns.
 Scripted events shift budget between channels the way a real marketing team would.
-Every prospect journey carries attribution credit that sums correctly, which is what makes the attribution work later in the platform measurable rather than illustrative.
+Every generated event is internally consistent, which means marketing, operations, and executive reporting all resolve to the same underlying business activity rather than to three separate versions of it.

 ![NorthStar business ecosystem: regions, markets, properties, marketing channels, vendors, and the fact tables the data generation engine writes](assets/01-business-ecosystem.png)